Asabeneh/30-Days-Of-React/readMe.md

 When it comes to React we do not directly manipulate the DOM instead React Virtual DOM will take care of update all necessary changes.

-So do not directly manipuate the DOM if you are using react.
+So do not directly manipulate the DOM if you are using react.
 The only place we directly touch the DOM is here at the index.html.
 React is a single page application because all the components will be rendered on the index.html page and there will not be any other HTML in the entire React Application.
 You don't have to know DOM very well to use react but recommended to know.

 ```html
 <!DOCTYPE html>